 The next step is to choose which Piwik reports you want to embed.
 In Piwik click in the top right menu on your username, then click on “Widgets”.
-In this page all widgets are listed, with live preview, on the Widgets page, which you can access from the top bar.
+In this page all widgets are listed with live preview.
 When you preview any widget you will see the embed code (highlighted here in red) underneath the preview:

 When you have chosen a widget to embed and copied its code, just go to the website in which you wish to insert it, and paste the code where you want it.
 In the below image, the top downloads report is inserted into a page of its own.